DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 width=100%}

-In our work, we intend to use Teensy 4.1[^2] based on the ARM Cortex-M7 pictured to the right in @fig:mcu.
+In our work, we intend to use Teensy 4.1[^2] based on the ARM Cortex-M7 pictured to the left in @fig:mcu.
 This MCU is especially suitable for computationally demanding tasks involving randomness extraction due to its dual-issue superscalar architecture and Digital Signal Processing (_DSP_) capabilities.
 The floating-point unit[^4] (_FPU_) and Single Instruction, Multiple Data (_SIMD_)